mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 ### 3. Create your first chart using Vizro-AI

-We will create a chart to illustrate the GDP of various continents while including a reference line for the average by using the instruction "*describe the composition of gdp in continent and color by continent, and add a horizontal line for avg gdp*".
+Let's create a chart to illustrate the GDP of various continents while including a reference line for the average.
+We give Vizro-AI the English language instruction "*describe the composition of GDP in continent and color by continent, and add a horizontal line for avg GDP*".

 Let's go through the code step-by-step.
 First, we create `pandas` DataFrame using the gapminder data from `plotly express`: